NSchrading/NSchrading.github.io/_posts/2015-07-13-Intro to NLP in Python.md

 ---
 layout: post
-title: "Into to NLP in Python"
+title: "Intro to NLP in Python"
-quote: "A simple introduction to text processing, simple natural language processing, and machine learning in Python using NLTK and Scikit-learn."
+quote: "A simple introduction to text processing, basic natural language processing, and machine learning in Python using NLTK and Scikit-learn."
 image:
     url:
     source:
 video: false
 comments: false
 ---

+# Note

+You can access the Ipython notebook code [here](https://github.com/NSchrading/intro-python-nlp).
+This is intended to be run in an Ipython notebook, but the code can be copied and pasted into a python interpreter and it should work as well.
+Follow the readme on the github page above to get the dependencies required to run this code.

 # Basic Text Processing in Python